Kontos (KOS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kontos Historical Price

-According to the latest data gathered on Kontos live price page, the current price of Kontos is 0.01073113USD.
-The circulating supply of Kontos(KOS) is 164.60M KOS , giving it a market capitalization of $1.77M.
+According to the latest data gathered on Kontos live price page, the current price of Kontos is 0.00770358USD.
+The circulating supply of Kontos(KOS) is 164.75M KOS , giving it a market capitalization of $1.27M.

 The Kontos Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KOS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.